magento/devdocs/guides/v2.0/howdoi/checkout/checkout_custom_checkbox.md

 }
 {%endhighlight%}

-## Declare plugin in di.xml
+## Step 2: Declare plugin in di.xml

 In `<your_module_dir>/etc/frontend/di.xml`, declare the plugin you created on the previous step.
-The plugin name is arbitrary, in our example it's `ProcessAddressConfiguration`:
+The plugin name is arbitrary.

+In the following example, it is `ProcessAddressConfiguration`:

 {% highlight xml%}
 <config xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"